-Week Commencing July 15th 2019
+Week Commencing 11th November 2019

-To support your child to form letter correctly please refer to the video below.
+To support your child to form letters correctly please refer to the video below.
 Forming letters starting and finishing in the correct place will hep your child join their handwriting more naturally and eventually support spelling through muscle memory.

 The library book is a sharing book.
 This means that your child may find it difficult to read independently and they will need your help to read it.
 The purpose of this is to foster their love of reading and to allow them to enjoy books that are important for their development as readers and writers even though still a bit challinging to decode phonetically.

 Thank you for all your support with reading at home, it really does make a difference to your child's progress.